DavinaNaran22/IntroGame/README.md

 - Arrow keys or WASD keys to move forward, backward, left, right
 - Mouse to look around in any direction
 - Space bar to jump
-- G key to grab/drop objects
 - C key to crouch
 - E key to grab weapons
 - Left click to stab with knife and shoot with gun
-- Place/drop orange objects on yellow areas to progress
+- I key to open inventory

 ## Notes
 - Uses Git LFS